 In this position paper, we argue that a new cybersecurity certification body can, and should, be created which will be able to reliably and sustainably certify end-to-end IT services with levels of integrity and confidentiality that radically exceed current state-of-the-art, civilian and military, while at once solidly enabling only legitimate and constitutional lawful access.
 Both can be achieved through uniquely uncompromising “zero trust” security-by-design paradigms down to each critical life-cycle component, including the certification governance itself.

-An Excerpt 1-pager Summary from the full position paper:
+An Excerpt 1-pager Summary

 “Recent revelations and reported security breaches have highlighted the fact that even the most stringent current IT security certifications are severely inadequate in their ability to: (a) afford citizens and organizations access to IT services and devices that can meaningfully protect their fundamental civil rights, (b) enable governments to reliably enforce their own regulations aimed at the defense of democratic sovereignty, security agencies’ capabilities and oversight, criminal prosecution, critical infrastructure, and integrity and efficacy of targeted cyber-investigations, and (c) enable an adequate security baseline for the regulation or certification of the most critical deterministic sub-systems of advanced security-critical AI systems, given their huge societal implications.